massi-ang/aws-iot-custom-authorizer-sample/README.md

 ```

-You can avoid specifying the authorizer name as part of the `username` by setting the custom authorizer as the default authorizer for the endpoint using the following command:
+You need to provide an authorizer name that will be appended to the `username` unless you have configured the authorizer as the default one for the account using the following command:

 ```
 aws iot set-default-authorizer --authorizer-name MqttAuthorizer